An Introduction to Question Types

 Scenario Questions

-Scenario questions serve as a parent question for multi-part assessments and can contain various section components called child questions.
-They also feature an optional content area for providing context or additional information relevant to all child questions.
+Scenario questions serve as a grouping component for multiple-part questions.
+They can group various section components which are referred to as Child Questions.
+They also feature an optional content area for providing context or additional information relevant to all Child Questions.

 The child question number format can be set to: